• Skip to primary navigation

 This flavor will transport you to the sandy beaches of Hawaii with every bite.

-Coconut extract is made from the flesh of coconuts and has a strong, sweet flavor.
+Coconut extract is made from the flesh of coconuts and has a strong, sweet flavor - for alternative flavorings, consult coconut extract substitute ideas for flavor.

 It's perfect for adding to cakes, cookies, and even frostings.